kool-engine/kool/README.md

 still a bit of a weak spot).

 ## Engine Features / Noticeable Stuff:
-- [Reversed-depth](https://developer.nvidia.com/content/depth-precision-visualized) rendering for vastly higher
+- [Reversed-depth](https://developer.nvidia.com/content/depth-precision-visualized) rendering for vastly improved
   depth precision and range (more or less infinite)
 - Physics simulation (based on Nvidia PhysX 5.1, using [physx-jni](https://github.com/fabmax/physx-jni) on Java and [physx-js-webidl](https://github.com/fabmax/physx-js-webidl) on javascript)
 - Kotlin DSL based shader language (translates into GLSL)